Adam-Vandervorst/JavaBHV/README.md

 A port of https://github.com/Adam-Vandervorst/PyBHV/

+Status: Only the very basics (RAND, XOR, PERMUTE, MAJORITY, HAMMING) are implemented at this point, adding the rest should be straightforward.

 ## Instructions
-Assuming a modern GCC version and Java 9 or newer:
+Assuming Linux, a modern GCC version, and Java 9 or newer:

 ```
 export JAVA_HOME=/path/to/your/java/home